KDCube

 • Time to market.
 The second project comes off the roadmap; the team ships product features instead of plumbing.

 • Predictable spend.
-Budgets are enforced before actions run and attributed per person — the cost surprise is structurally impossible.
+Budgets are enforced before actions run and attributed per person for covered calls; custom or unintegrated spend remains the application's responsibility.

 · Read the full story